ustropics/MET5510-project/README.md

 This repository contains the files, code, and plots for Grace and Matthew's MET5510 project under the guidance of Dr. Cai and Dr. Sun.

 ## Project Overview
 The program simulates various atmospheric wave patterns using different modeling techniques for mid-latitude systems.
-Currently, simulations can be run for Rossby waves,the modified Hoskins-West model, and the Hoskins-West Eady-type model.
+Currently, simulations can be run for **Rossby waves**, the **Modified Hoskins-West** model, and the **Hoskins-West Eady-type** model.
 The program computes potential vorticity (PV) gradients, mean zonal wind fields, and related dynamics for the Eady-type and Hoskins-West models.
 The scripts are designed for wave propagation, stability analysis, and quasi-geostrophic dynamics studies.

 ### Available Models
 - **ROS** - Rossby Wave Model